sanjuthomas/kafka-connect-marklogic/README.md

 Copy the src/test/resources/marklogic-sink.properties file into kafka_home/conf folder.
 Update the content of the property file as per your environment.

-Alternatively, you may choose to keep the jar files in a directory of your choice and export that directory into class path before starting the connector.
+Alternatively, you may keep the jar files in a directory of your choice and export that directory into class path before starting the connector.

 ## How to start connector in standalone mode?